Businesses off limits to soldiers, Fort Jackson explains

-COLUMBIA, S.C. — Some business and locations in the Midlands are off limits to soldiers at Forst Jackson.
+COLUMBIA, S.C. — Some business and locations in the Midlands are now off limits to soldiers at Fort Jackson.

 Fort Jackson leaders are giving reasons about the installation's lists of businesses and locations that are off limits to its members.